 top of page

-Improving your work from home station to lessen neck pain
+Improving your home work station to lessen neck pain

-Earlier this year, we all thought this working from home business was temporary.
+Years ago, we all thought this working from home business was temporary.
 The problems created by working from home, the couch or bed are starting to bring people into my chiropractic office.
 Many of my patients are working on improving their work from home stations to lessen neck pain and feel better.
-Here is a video with a few tips https://www.activefamilychiropractic.com/post/avoiding-back-and-neck-pain-while-working-from-home
+Here is a video with a few tips to avoid neck pain when working from home.

 The most important piece of equipment needed is your chair.
 I am a big fan of Steelcase chairs as they have numerous adjustments, the most important one is adjustable arms.
 I found mine on Craigslist in a guy's garage who used to buy old office space furniture and resell it.
 It was VERY reasonably priced.
 Having adjustable arms will lessen neck pain by improving your work from home station because your arms will stop dangling from your neck and be supported.